Ireland’s Award-Winning Online Doctor Service

 Migraine episodes can be very debilitating.
-To help reduce symptoms, we can prescribe common migraine treatments, such as anti-inflammatory painkillers, anti-sickness medicines, and triptan medicines.
+Where clinically appropriate, we can prescribe common migraine treatments, such as anti-inflammatory painkillers, anti-sickness medicines, and triptan medicines to help reduce symptoms.

 Please note: this service is for patients who require treatment for acute migraine episodes.
 Unfortunately, we are unable to provide preventive (prophylactic) treatments for migraine.
 This can be arranged by booking a video consultation with one of our doctors here.

 How It Works

 Who is this service for?

 This service is suitable for you only if you:

 - Are between 17 and 65 years of age